 Good quality multipurpose compost

 Growing flowers from seed is a great way of saving money, and summer planting doesn’t get easier than this.
 You can sow most half-hardy and hardy annuals straight into the container in late March (delay until April if the weather stays cold) - the first shoots often appear within days, with flowers from early June right through until October.

 Place the container in full sun where your summer annuals can soak up the warmth, and get enough light to open their petals.

-Cover with vermiculite and don’t allow to dry out.
-Protect with a cloche overnight until germinated.
-Thin any overcrowded seedlings by gently prising out the surplus with a pencil.
+Protect the seeds with a cloche until they have germinated.
+Thin overcrowded seedlings to 10cm, by gently prising them out using a pencil.
 Firm in the rest.